MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prdrvcom/nf-prdrvcom-querydevicenamespace.md

 api_location:
 - prdrvcom.h
 api_name:
-- IPrintTicketProvider.QueryDeviceNamespace
+- IPrintOemPrintTicketProvider.QueryDeviceNamespace
 targetos: Windows
 req.typenames:
 ---

-# QueryDeviceNamespace function

 ## -description

-The <code>IPrintTicketProvider::QueryDeviceNamespace</code> method queries the device for its default namespace uniform resource identifier (URI).
+The **IPrintOemPrintTicketProvider::QueryDeviceNamespace** method queries the device for its default namespace uniform resource identifier (URI).

 ## -parameters

 ### -param pDefaultNamespace [out]

 A pointer to a BSTR that receives the namespace URI.
-The driver places the namespace URI in the buffer that is pointed to by <i>pDefaultNamespace</i>.
+The driver places the namespace URI in the buffer that is pointed to by *pDefaultNamespace*.

-<code>IPrintTicketProvider::QueryDeviceNamespace</code> is responsible for allocating the string by means of a call to <b>SysAllocString</b> (described in the Microsoft Windows SDK documentation), but the caller is responsible for freeing the string.
+**IPrintOemPrintTicketProvider::QueryDeviceNamespace** is responsible for allocating the string by means of a call to **SysAllocString** (described in the Microsoft Windows SDK documentation), but the caller is responsible for freeing the string.

 ## -returns

-<code>IPrintTicketProvider::QueryDeviceNamespace</code> should return S_OK if the operation succeeds and E_FAIL otherwise.
+**IPrintOemPrintTicketProvider::QueryDeviceNamespace** should return S_OK if the operation succeeds and E_FAIL otherwise.